apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/emr_info.png" alt="Computational resource info" width="480">
 </p>

-Also you can go to computational resource master UI via link "Spark job tracker url', "EMR job tracker url" or "Dataproc job tracker url".
+Also you can go to computational resource master UI via link "Spark job tracker URL', "EMR job tracker URL" or "Dataproc job tracker URL".

 Since Computational resource is up and running - you are now able to leverage cluster computational power to run your analytical jobs on.

 To do that open any of the analytical tools and select proper kernel/interpreter:

 **Jupyter** – go to Kernel and choose preferable interpreter between local and Computational resource ones.
-Currently we have added support of Python 2/3, Spark, Scala, R into Jupyter.
+Currently we have added support of Python 2/3, Spark, Scala, R in Jupyter.

 ![Jupiter](doc/jupiter.png)